nkahe/zsh/README.md

 - [translate-shell: Command-line translator using Google Translate, Bing Translator, Yandex.Translate, etc.](https://github.com/soimort/translate-shell)
 - [termdown: Countdown timer and stopwatch in your terminal](https://github.com/trehn/termdown)

+## Files

+- .zshenv - Tells Zsh where rest of the files are.
+In home directory should be a symlink with same the name to this file or a copy of it.
+- zprofile - Zsh -specific environment variables and settings.
+- zshrc - First file that is processed during init and main configuration file of which rest of configurations are sourced.
+- settings.zsh - General settings.
+- completion.zsh - Completion settings. *
+- aliases.sh - Misc aliases and functions used by Bash too.
+- zsh-aliases.zsh - Zsh -specific aliases and functions.
+- bindings.zsh - Key bindings for Zsh line editor. *

+All .zsh-files directly under these directories are sourced from .zshrc during init.
+- plugins/ - Plugin specs mainly for Zinit.
+Files can contain many specs.
+- snippets/ - Different snippets.
+Some are Zinit specs for external snippet.
+  - titles.zsh - *
+  - prezto.zsh - Specs for used Prezto modules.
+  - *.sh - Snippets that can be sourced from Bash too.
+- completions/ - Additional locally added completions.

+> [!NOTE]
+> `*` These are derived from Prezto modules.
+Changes can be seen in next section.

 ## Installation

 1. Install requirements.